smartinternz02/SI-GuidedProject-603590-1697639379/README.md

 We will train and test the data with these algorithms.
 From this the best model is selected and saved in pkl format.

-IDEATION PHASE FILE IS UPLOADED ON 18TH OCTOBER 2023 PROJECT DESIGN PHASE IS UPLOADED ON 23RD OCTOBER 2023
+IDEATION PHASE FILE IS UPLOADED ON 18TH OCTOBER 2023 /nPROJECT DESIGN PHASE IS UPLOADED ON 23RD OCTOBER 2023